monix/monix.io/_tut/docs/3x/reactive/observable.md

 If it weren't for `cancelable.cancel()` it would have keep going even after all subscribers stopped listening.
 Also note the `source` was ran only once.

-### Backpressure
+### Back-pressure

-Source `ConnectableObservable` is backpressured on *all* subscribers.
+Source `ConnectableObservable` is back-pressured on *all* subscribers.
 In other words, it will wait for acknowledgement from all active subscribers before processing the next element.

 Let's see it on an example: